skinny85/jilt/Readme.md

     name of the built class (for example, `person` when building a `Person` class).
 * `buildMethod` allows you to change the name of the final method invoked on the Builder to obtain an instance of the built class.
 The default name of that method is `build`.
+* `toBuilder` allows you to set the name of the static method in the Builder class that creates a new instance of it, initialized with values from the provided instance of the built class.
+    This is useful for easily creating copies of the built class with only a few properties changed, while still keeping the original class immutable.
+    The default value of this attribute is the empty string, which means this method will not be generated.

 ##### @BuilderInterfaces annotation